CSS-Windows/WindowsDiag/ADS/AUTH/readme.md

 PSR Collection:

-For privacey reasons, the authentication scripts do not collect PSR data.
+For privacy reasons, the authentication scripts do not collect PSR data.
 If you wish to collect it, please get permission from the customer and collect it manually in parallel with the auth script collection.

 PSR can be started and stopped using the following commands;